Vafakos/text-based-ai-framework/README.md

 ## 📅 Roadmap

-No strict roadmap—development will proceed iteratively as the project evolves.
+No strict road-map—development will proceed iteratively as the project evolves.

 ## 📸 Future Enhancements